anushkaDev9/CodingNotes/JavaScript/Prototypal inheritance.md

 alert(admin.fullName); // Alice Cooper, state of admin modified alert(user.fullName); // John Smith, state of user protected
 </pre>
+**This is bold text**
 **No matter where the method is found: in an object or its prototype.
-In a method call, this is always the object before the dot.**
+In a method call, this is always the object before the dot.
 <pre>
 Object.keys only returns own keys for..in loops over both own and inherited keys